Essay

 5. and it updates the state for the next step.

 Now the model is not one monolithic event.
+It is a repeated evolution of state.

 Two ways to tell the same story